 Thames Centre real estate guide & listings for sale

 The predominance of single detached homes in the housing stock of Thames Centre is an important part of its character.
-This municipality is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy around 90% of the properties in the municipality while the remainder are rented.
-About 30% of homes in this part of the London metropolitan area were constructed pre-1960, while most of the remaining buildings were built in the 1960s and the 1980s.
+This municipality offers mainly four or more bedroom and three bedroom homes.
+Homeowners occupy around 90% of the units in the municipality and 10% are rented.
+About 30% of homes in this part of the Greater London metropolitan area were built prior to the 1960s, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.

 It is very rarely possible for home buyers in Thames Centre to do groceries by walking.
 In terms of education, families may consider it very hard to get to high schools and primary schools on foot.
 In addition, daycares are not numerous and consequently not always within walking distance.
 Besides public schools, there are private primary and secondary schools.